Confidence Intervals for Descriptive Statistics

 For example, consider the graph below showing the posterior distribution for the mean depression severity score among adolescents in 2021.

-Let’s take a look at how this is carried out for the NSDUH example.
+With that high-level overview in our pocket, let’s take a look at how a Bayesian analysis is carried out using the NSDUH example.

 First, let’s import and prepare the NSDUH 2021 data (the data file is called nsduh_2021.Rds) and create the variables that we will need.
 The variables are identical to those from 2019.